What Is Obsessive Compulsive Disorder?

 When should I see a doctor?

-If you feel you are suffering from OCD and the symptoms interfere with your everyday tasks, it is better to see a doctor.
+If you feel you are suffering from OCD and the symptoms interfere with your everyday tasks, it is recommended to see a doctor or mental health professional.

 Summary

-Obsessive-compulsive disorder is a mental health disorder where an individual suffers from obsessions, compulsions or both.
+Obsessive-compulsive disorder is a mental health disorder where an individual suffers from obsessions and compulsions.
 Obsessions are unwanted, repetitive or intrusive thoughts causing anxiety.
 Compulsions are the urges to perform any task caused due to obsessive thoughts.
-Sometimes, assigned females at birth get OCD symptoms during pregnancy or post-delivery.
-They start feeling anxiety over things such as whether the baby is breathing or not, whether the baby's toys or bottles are clean or not etc.
+Sometimes, women or people assigned females at birth (AFAB) develop OCD symptoms during pregnancy or post-delivery (post-partum OCD).
+Common symptoms include intrusive, distressing thoughts about harm coming to the baby, such as fears of accidental injury or contamination.

-Scientists are still researching the exact cause of this disorder, but stress, genetics, brain function and PANDAS syndrome are thought to be the reason behind OCD symptoms.
+Scientists are still researching the exact cause of this disorder, but stress, genetics, brain function and PANDAS syndrome are all potential causes of OCD symptoms.

 There are three levels of this disorder depending on the severity of the OCD symptoms - mild, moderate and severe functional impairment.

-Psychotherapy and medications are the treatment options available.
+Psychotherapy and medications are the main treatment options available.
 Cognitive behavioural therapy, exposure and response prevention, and acceptance and commitment therapy can be beneficial.
-Antidepressant medications such as serotonin reuptake inhibitors and selective serotonin reuptake inhibitors are given to patients in higher doses compared to depression patients.
+Antidepressant medications, such as serotonin reuptake inhibitors and selective serotonin reuptake inhibitors are given to patients in higher doses compared to depression patients.

 There are many support groups available to help OCD patients such as OCD Action and OCD-UK.
 This disorder is nothing to be ashamed of.